prakhyavidya/prakhyavidya/README.md

-- 👋 Hi, I’m Srividya Prakhya a graduate student in Computer Science.
+- 👋 Hi, I’m Srividya Prakhya a recent graduate student in Computer Science.
 Open for an opportunity to learn and gain expertise in programming skills and contribute to the team success by collaborating effectively.

 - 💞️ I’m actively looking for an Full-Time/New Graduate opportunity.